Support to Earthrights International Alumni (2011)

 - Lectures about deforestation (including slash and burn farming, mining and logging), waste, natural disasters and other factors that negatively affect the environment

 - Explanation of the “Rio Declaration” and discussion about it

 - Evaluation by participants of what they learnt during the training course

-– 170 persons from Sea Song Village will participate in the training course and learn about environmental preservation, responsible farming practices and how to make natural fertilizers.
+170 persons from Sea Song Village participated in the training course and learnt about environmental preservation, responsible farming practices and how to make natural fertilizers.